How to Retain Millennial Workers in Senior Care Facilities

 Embrace the Millennial Opportunity

 It’s no longer a question of if you should adapt to meet the needs of the millennial generation, but how.
-First, pause to acknowledge the ambitions behind their actions, their intent to make a positive difference, and their long-term potential!
-Millennials are projected to account for 50% of the global workforce by 2020, so figuring out how to optimize their potential is quickly becoming imperative to any organization’s success over the next 20+ years.
+Millennials are projected to account for up to 75% of the global workforce by 2025.
+Also, provided they can grow their skillset, 90% want to grow their careers in their current organization, so figuring out how to attract and retain them is imperative to maintain high quality of care and retention in the years ahead.